nightwatchjs/nightwatch-recorder-extension/Readme.md

 [Nightwatch Recorder](https://chrome.google.com/webstore/detail/nightwatch-chrome-recorde/nhbccjfogdgkahamfohokdhcnemjafjk) extension allows you to export tests directly from the Chrome DevTools [Recorder panel](https://goo.gle/devtools-recorder).

+See [Create Nightwatch test using Google Chrome DevTools Recorder](https://nightwatchjs.org/guide/writing-tests/chrome-devtools-recorder.html) to learn more.

 # How to install and use it

 1. Install the [extension](https://chrome.google.com/webstore/detail/nightwatch-chrome-recorde/nhbccjfogdgkahamfohokdhcnemjafjk) from Chrome Web Store.